-Our members come from all stages of the wool textile pipeline, from farm to retail.
+IWTO’s 33 members are based in 23 countries around the world, and represent all stages of the wool textile pipeline, from farm to retail.
 Through scientific research, wool textile education and knowledge sharing, IWTO ensures a sustainable future for wool.

 IWTO holds two events each year.
 The annual Congress brings wool professionals together from all over the world.
 The Wool Round Table focuses on internal IWTO business and insight into the IWTO member country where it takes place.

 How many sheep are there in the world?
 How much wool is produced each year?
 Which country is the largest wool importer?

 Figures like these are key for everyone working in the wool industry and the Market Intelligence Committee is charged with providing them.

 Wool Trade Standards

 The IWTO standards and regulations form the basis for trade within the industry.

 The Contracts & Specifications Committee is responsible for developing and updating the Specifications, Test Methods and Draft Test Methods.